 College Exploration Program

-Available for rising juniors and seniors, this three-week program is designed to prepare students for the SAT exam and the college application process.
-Students also visit various universities in the New York City area and tour the campuses.
-In addition to the SAT Prep intensive in the summer college exploration program, La Salle also offers a menu of SAT prep classes for freshmen, sophomores and juniors during the academic school year.
+Available for rising juniors and seniors, this three-week program prepares students for the SAT exam and the college application process.
+Students also visit various universities in the New York City area.

 SETSS/Special Education Support Services

-La Salle Academy and Motivational Educators LLC work together to empower individuals with diagnosed learning disabilities to acquire the skills they need to access their post-secondary and work related goals.
-Direct SETSS instruction is provided to students with IESP’s on behalf of the NYCDOE in a caring and supportive environment, enabling students to remain in the General Education setting.
-Coordination with the local CSE office, parents and La Salle Academy is provided to ensure annual goals and testing accommodations remain up to date.
-SETSS students are also provided with: test-taking strategies, time management skills, study skills, communication skills, resume writing, SAT prep skills, and much more.
-Advocacy services are provided to inform parents and students of what they are entitled to and how to obtain services.
-La Salle Academy Accommodation Plans are written on site for students that fall under Section 504 of the Rehabilitation Act and American Disabilities Act and are unable to obtain an IESP from the NYCDOE.
+La Salle Academy and Motivational Educators LLC work together to empower individuals with diagnosed learning disabilities to acquire the skills they need to access their post-secondary and work-related goals.
+Direct SETSS instruction is provided to students with IESP’s on behalf of the NYCDOE in a supportive environment, enabling students to remain in the General Education setting.

-Students have access to many resource centers after school—Academic, Math, Science, Technology and Writing—which offers tutoring, project development, homework assistance and test preparation.
+Students have access to four resource centers after school—Academic, Math, Science, and Writing—which offer tutoring, project development, homework assistance and test preparation.
 The Math Resource Center provides assistance in integrated algebra, algebra 2 and trigonometry.
 The Science Resource Center offers help in the natural and physical sciences.
 The Writing Resource Center provides one-on-one tutoring for students working on any kind of writing for any subject area in any stage of development.